Wisconsin Towns Association

 The Wisconsin Towns Association (WTA) is an organization of Wisconsin's 1,259 towns.
 Founded in 1947, it is a non-profit and non-partisan association.
 It is based out of Shawano, Wisconsin.

+The WTA lobbies for various issues for the benefit for Wisconsin towns and municipalities.
+Including but not limited to Fire/EMS, land use, agriculture, and/or transportation.

+The WTA also has lobbyist inside the Wisconsin State Legislature.

 WTA is separated into six districts.
 WTA provides education, legal information, and grassroots legislative advocacy for towns statewide.